-EULA stands for End User License Agreement – a legal contract that governs how people can use software products.
+EULA stands for End User License Agreement – a legal contract that serves as a legal agreement between the parties involved, typically the software provider and the end user, governing how people can use software products.
+EULAs apply to both downloaded software and cloud based applications.
 Understanding what EULA means and how these agreements work is essential for software companies looking to protect their intellectual property while providing clear guidelines for users.

 This comprehensive guide explains everything you need to know about EULAs, from basic definitions to practical implementation strategies.
 Whether you’re creating your first software license agreement or reviewing existing terms, this guide provides the foundation for effective user licensing.